 Heart, Soul, Mind and Strength

 We are commanded to love God with all our heart, soul, mind and strength.
 The fact that we are commanded to love Him indicates the importance of love to God.
-Obviously by this command He demands more than merely liking, or having a warm feeling of affection toward Him, but just how much more and why?
+Obviously by this command He demands more than merely liking, or having a warm feeling of affection toward Him, but just how much more, and how?

 When a scribe asked Christ what He considered to be the most important commandment, He said, “The Lord our God is one Lord: And thou shalt love the Lord thy God with all thy heart and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.
 And the second is like, namely this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.”
 (Mark 12:29-31).